leohliao/interview_study_guide/interviewQuestions/javascript-interview-questions.md

 [Back to Home](/README.md)

-* Q040.
-Create a for loop that iterates up to `100` while outputting **"fizz"** at multiples of `3`, **"buzz"** at multiples of `5` and **"fizzbuzz"** at multiples of `3` and `5`
-* Q041.
-Why is it, in general, a good idea to leave the global scope of a website as-is and never touch it?
-- It is harder to read the code and reason about it when variables seem to appear out of thin air
-- Anyone can update a global variable from any point in the program at any time
-- Javascript defaults all variables to the global scope unless they are explicitly defined.

-* Q042.
-Why would you use something like the `load` event?
-Does this event have disadvantages?
-Do you know any alternatives, and why would you use those?
-- Useful when you want all content to be finished so if we need to work image of unknown sizes but can be really slow.
-- `$(document).ready()`: fires when HTML has finished loading.
-We can only interact with the DOM once the HTML is fully loaded.
-However it is just for jQuery, so has to be included on all of your site.
-- `DOMContentLoaded`: fired when document (DOM hierarchy) is fully loaded and parsed, without waiting for stylesheets and images.
-This is much faster than the `load` event
-* Q043.
-Explain what a single page app is and how to make one SEO-friendly.
-- Single page applications reduce the amount of page refreshes -- heavier use of AJAX to get data loaded.
-The process of rendering page happens mostly on the client-side.
-- Careful thought must be put into search engine optimization so content is discoverable by searh engines/social media websites.
-- One solution is to use Fallback pages which are HTML pages that are displayed if the requesting resource does not parse Javascript.
-- Creating a custom 'share' UX elements and functionality including sharable URLs
-- Using pushState: HTML5 includes the ability to manage the path of the URL as seen in the browser
 * Q044.
 What is the extent of your experience with Promises and/or their polyfills?
 * Q045.
 What are the pros and cons of using Promises instead of callbacks?
 * Q046.
 What are some of the advantages/disadvantages of writing JavaScript code in a language that compiles to JavaScript?